Belum-ada-ide/.github/profile/README.md

-# paterAi : A Marketplace with Veggetables Classification and Quality Detection
+# paterAi : A Marketplace with Vegetables Classification and Quality Detection

 ## Table of Contents
   - [Introduction](#introduction)